Career Timeline of Susan Sarandon: Major Achievements and Milestones

 October 30, 2016: Endorsement of Jill Stein

-On October 30, 2016, Susan Sarandon publicly endorsed Jill Stein, the Green Party of the United States presidential candidate, during the 2016 United States presidential election.
+On October 30, 2016, Susan Sarandon publicly endorsed Jill Stein, the Green Party's candidate, for president of the United States.

-On November 26, 2017, Susan Sarandon expressed in an interview with The Guardian that she considered Hillary Clinton to be "very, very dangerous", stating her belief that Clinton's presidency would have led to continued fracking and warfare.
+On November 26, 2017, Susan Sarandon stated in an interview with The Guardian that she considered Hillary Clinton "very, very dangerous", suggesting she would have continued fracking and war if she had been president.

 In June 2018, Susan Sarandon brought activist Rosa Clemente to the 75th Golden Globe Awards and participated in a rally against gun violence.

-On March 12, 2025, Susan Sarandon attended the detention hearing of Palestinian activist Mahmoud Khalil, detained by ICE, and voiced her support for his free speech rights.
+On March 12, 2025, Susan Sarandon attended the detention hearing of Palestinian activist Mahmoud Khalil and expressed support for his free speech rights.